-Some of the staff here at ValuePenguin, myself included happen to be big gamers.
+Some of the staff here at ValuePenguin, myself included, happen to be big gamers.
 And when it comes to the next gen consoles we've all chosen to get behind the PS4.(Sorry Xbox Fans!)
 It was a pleasant shock to us when we came across the PlayStation Credit Card from Capital One a card that combined our love of games and personal finance.
 We're generally not a big fan of narrow use rewards credit cards.
 More often than not they make it hard to earn rewards.
 Even when you do earn rewards the rewards rate isn't much to talk about.
 The PlayStation Credit Card is one of the few examples we actually think is worth discussing.

-A Ridiculous 10% Rewards Rate on PlayStation Store Purchases
+Ridiculous Rewards on PlayStation Store Purchases

 Growing Digital Options

 Obviously the one drawback with digital content is that you generally can't return or resell it.
 So if you like to sell your used games to stores like gamestop this card may be of a little less value.
 As with all rewards credit cards, the PlayStation® Card from Capital One® will only be worth it if you pay off your balance every month.
-With interest rates starting at 14.24%, if you maintain a balance on the card at the end of each month it will quickly undo any value you receive from your rewards.

 A break down of how the card works including how rewards are earned and your redemption options.

-|PlayStation Store||10 points per $1 spent|
+|5 points per $1 spent|

-|Sony Store and Sony.com||3 points per $1 spent|
+|5 points per $1 spent|

-|Mobile Phone Bill||3 points per $1 spent|
+|3 points per $1 spent|

-|All Other||1 point per $1 spent|
+|1 point per $1 spent|

 In order to redeem rewards, cardholders must be a member of Sony's loyalty program at SonyRewards.com.
 Points earned through the card are associated with the account at Sony Rewards and can be used their for different redemption options.
-Effectively each reward point is worth a penny towards items available through the reward store, which includes games, movies, gift cards and just about every type of sony product.
+Effectively each reward point is worth a penny towards items available through the reward store, which includes games, movies, gift cards and just about every type of Sony product.